 Various berthing geometries are available and acceptable for the berthing of boats for a docking facility.
-The following figures present the generalized arrangements that are considered acceptable to the City of Newport Beach for the safe mooring of boats.
-The attached figures and "Case" geometries can be utilized as shown, or in combination with one another, in an overall marina dock scheme.
+The following layouts and designs present the generalized arrangements that are considered acceptable to the City of Newport Beach for the berthing of boats.
+The attached Figures and "Case" geometries can be utilized as shown, or in combination with one another, in an overall marina dock scheme.

-2. LAYOUT AND DESIGN (Commercial & Residential)
+2. LAYOUT AND DESIGN

+(Commercial & Residential)